Testing warm dark matter with kinematics of the smallest galaxies: Introduction

 Figure~\ref{fig:vcirc} illustrates how this test operates.
 For WDM, the prompt cusp is associated with a high concentration of mass at the center of the dark matter halo.
 This mass would result in faster stellar orbits compared to a scenario with cold dark matter (CDM) of much higher $m_\chi$.
 The difference in circular orbit speeds between WDM (with a massive prompt cusp) and CDM (with a negligibly low-mass prompt cusp) is most pronounced at the smallest radii.
 Since galactic structures and kinematics are only observed in projection, the speed of a circular orbit is most robustly estimated near the half-light radius of a galaxy.
 This is why we focus on the spatially smallest galaxies.
 We also focus on faint galaxies in order to minimize the potential for star formation feedback to alter the initial dark matter distribution.

 This article is organized as follows.
 In section~\ref{sec:satellites}, we discuss our selection of Milky Way satellite galaxies and the observational inferences of these galaxies that we use.
 Section~\ref{sec:model} describes how we model theoretical analogues of these galaxies, while in section~\ref{sec:analogues} we explore the properties of these analogues.
 In section~\ref{sec:limits}, we compare the model to the observational inferences to derive constraints on dark matter.
 We conclude in section~\ref{sec:conclusion}.
-Finally, appendix~\ref{sec:simulations} analyzes cosmological simulations to inform our modeling and test some of the results, while appendix~\ref{sec:distributions} further tests the properties of the theoretical galaxy analogues.
+Three appendices follow: appendix~\ref{sec:simulations} analyzes cosmological simulations to inform our modeling and test some of the results; appendix~\ref{sec:distributions} further tests the properties of the theoretical galaxy analogues; and appendix~\ref{sec:varyA} examines how sensitive the dark matter constraints are to modeling error in the prompt cusp coefficients.